Art History - Binghamton University

 Major research projects

-2007-2010: Principle Investigator: Social Science and Humanities Research Council (SSHRC) Standard Research Grant, Remaking Jakarta: Politics of Urban Space in Post-Authoritarian Indonesia
+2007-2010: Principal Investigator: Social Science and Humanities Research Council (SSHRC) Standard Research Grant, Remaking Jakarta: Politics of Urban Space in Post-Authoritarian Indonesia.

 Abidin Kusno, Visual Cultures of the Ethic Chinese in Indonesia, Rowman and Littlefield International, 2016.